Gorteen: Transport

-Bus Éireann routes 460 and 476 provide limited services through Gorteen on selected days of the week.
+Bus Éireann routes 460 and 476 provide limited services through Gorteen on selected days of the week, while the TFI Local Link 977 route passes through Gorteen (8 times a day each way Monday to Saturday, 3 times each way on Sunday) between Castlerea and Sligo, via Ballaghaderreen.

 Gurteen was previously served by Kilfree Junction railway station between Boyle and Ballymote on the Dublin to Sligo line.
 This station opened in October 1874 and closed in February 1963.